dgreenslade/dgreenslade.github.io/index.md

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/dgreenslade/dgreenslade.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Capability Squad

 This is a test page created for the purposes of a demo.
+Please see this [link](capability-squad).

 ### Markdown